GWest58/fractal-assembly/README.md

 - No user accounts or data isolation

 ### Features
-- Limited to foundational habits (no custom habit creation in UI)
+- Limited to foundational tasks (no custom task creation in UI)
 - No data export/import functionality
 - No push notifications
 - No social features or sharing